Miracleghajiga/MTN-Customer-Churn-Rate/README.md

 # MTN-Customer-Churn-rate
-This is an analyzed and visualized dataon Power BI on the Churn rate of MTN customers in the first quarter of 2025.
+This shows the step-by-step processes involved in analyzing and visualizing the data using Power BI on the Churn rate of MTN customers in the first quarter of 2025.